HimaSagar12/Graphrag/HOW_TO_USE.md

 ## Codebase Example

 The project includes small example Python codebases in the `codebase_example/` directory (`example_module.py`, `snowflake_example.py`) that the system will parse and analyze by default.
 You can modify these files or add more Python files to the `codebase_example/` directory to test the system with different code structures.

-## Running the Streamlit Web UI

-This project also includes a Streamlit web interface for visualizing the local codebase.

-1.  **Install dependencies:**

-    Make sure you have installed all the required packages:
-    ```bash
-    pip install -r requirements.txt
-    ```

-2.  **Run the Streamlit app:**

-    To start the web application, run the following command in your terminal:
-    ```bash
-    streamlit run app.py
-    ```

-    This will open a new tab in your web browser with the application.

-3.  **Using the App:**

-    -   Click the "Generate Graph from Local Code" button.
-    -   The app will analyze the code in the `codebase_example` directory and display the code graph.
-    -   You can then download the graph as an HTML file using the "Download HTML" button.